EPCCTeresa/rps_api/README.md

 # Technical decisions

 The idea is to build a API that after applying the required engine, can say who is the winner of a Rock, Paper Scissors movement.
 So the idea I had after analysing the problem was to do it by implementing a logic that can generate randomly the bot choice and the logic that decides who is the winner.
-We all know that rock wins scissors, so created a Hash that gives us this relation where the "rock" would be a key of the Hash and scissors would be the value.
+We all know that rock wins scissors, so created a Hash that gives us this relation where the "rock" would be a key of the Hash and "scissors" would be the value.
+The rest of the rules are implemented following this pattern.